TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 #### XIII.
 BROADER IMPLICATIONS

-While specifically, this can keep individuals safe, it can also give peace of mind to family and friends of those who would typically be laying down communications in these contested areas.
-This would also improve communications in these war zones and hostile environments.
-Communication is vital to completing a job or task efficiently, meaning productivity would increase and fewer injuries would occur.
-Since more is getting done in less time, we have less deployed personnel, which can save taxpayer dollars.
-To build on the cost of these robots is an initial cost to configure, build, and implement;
-however, their maintenance is much lower than that of a human being.
-According to the army press, a soldier can cost anywhere from 50,000 to 100,000 to employ and maintain in the US.
-Over time the robot would be drastically less [2].
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; CIRCEBOT would highly improve communications which is vitally important to getting a task complete efficiently, meaning productivity would increase and less injuries would occur.
+Since more is getting done in less time that means we have less deployed personnel, which can save taxpayer dollars.
+To build on the cost of these robots, it is an initial investment to configure, build and implement; however, their maintenance is much lower than that of a human being.
+According to the army press a soldier can cost anywhere from 50,000 to 100,000 to employ and maintain in the US.
+Over time the robot would be drastically less from year to year.
+[Evan 2.]
-Ethically speaking this can greatly mitigate risk to personnel.
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Ethically speaking this can greatly mitigate risk to personnel.
 It is much easier to replace a robot than a human being.
-In this case, the robot is not working towards taking human life, but simply getting communication lines up, so the argument that robots cannot determine the difference between combatants and civilians is negligible.
+In this case the robot is not working towards taking human life, but simply getting communication lines up, so the argument that robots cannot determine the difference between combatants and civilians is negligible.
 One could say that communications could aid in negotiations and agreements without conflict all while never putting a friendly in harm's way.
-Our ethical duty as engineers is to ensure that this robot does its job correctly the first time.
-If it were to fail mid-mission it could potentially leave crucial information out of the fight that could result in human loss.
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Our ethical duty as engineers is to ensure that this robot does its job correctly the first time.
+If it were to fail mid mission it could potentially leave crucial information out of the fight that could result in human loss.
-If the robot becomes a success it could be seen in many other applications, such as running wire underground in mines, subways, or utility scenarios.
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If the robot becomes a success it could be seen in many other applications, such as running wire underground in mines, subways, or utility scenarios.
 In this case it could keep people out of cramped and dangerous positions as well as create a market for these robots, boosting the economy.
 It could potentially create jobs both building the robots and running them as well.

 #### XIV.
 STATEMENT OF CONTRIBUTIONS